Zero sums in restricted sequences: Concluding remarks

 \section{Concluding remarks}

-\begin{itemize} \item As we remarked, our proof of theorem \ref{X_k(m)}, part 2, works only $p$ prime, since we invoke the Cauchy-Davenport theorem there.
-A more general result due to Kneser (see \cite{TaoVu}, chapter 2) provides a lower bound for all general $n$, but it is not clear how to improve our proof on to the general case, or even to the case $n=p^m$ for $m\ge 2$, and $p$ prime.
+\begin{itemize} \item As we remarked, our proof of Theorem \ref{X_k(m)}, part 2, works only for $p$ prime, since we invoke the Cauchy-Davenport Theorem there.
+A more general result due to Kneser (see \cite{Nath}, chapter 4) provides a lower bound for all general $n$, but it is not clear how to adapt our proof effectively to the general case, or even to the case $n=p^m$ for $m\ge 2$, and $p$ prime.
 But we believe the following conjecture holds: \begin{conj} For any integer $n$ and any integer $k$,